corbinheist/champions-of-trevail/content/campaign/campaign-summary.md

 - the world is diverse and wild, full of many cultures.
 - You get the Monstrous Heritage Compendium Class at 1st Level.
 We're just going to call this 'Heritage', aka you don't have to be a Monster.
 - Heritage/Blood and Tradition (Move) may be keyed off of a mental stat (Wis, Int, Cha) of your choosing.
+- Heritage Counts as your base specialty for purposes of multiclassing.

 #### Unique Monsters, Unique Challenges: